-The Free Printable Calendar for 2019 is here!
+The Free Printable Calendars for 2019 and 2020 are here!
 Just like in the past, these are filled with the dates for each month so all you need to do is print and start using them!
 Am I rushing into the new year a bit?
 Are you starting to lock down events already for the New Year and have no place to put them?
 Are you still a “paper calendar” person even though there are so many electronic options out there?

 Here’s what great about free printable calendars – if you want to reprint a month or print February three times, you can!
 You don’t feel guilty if you start the year with a bang and later fizzle (but not in 2019, right???)
 You can also get out some markers and doodle on them and make them your own personality!

 And the Calendar without the dates filled in:

 How to use the Free Printable Calendar for 2019 & 2020

 Here are the different ways we use these in our home.
 We each print them off and use them.

 Mom – I use mine to track my book challenge and my monthly goals.
 I am a visual person and still like to see things and write them down.
 For my book challenge, I have 52 books I read per year and this helps me keep track of them.
 Monthly goals started years ago where I started tracking them on a monthly basis, rather than set up a New Year’s goal.
 Breaking it up helped make mini goals much more attainable and allowed me to focus on smaller, more frequent goals.
 It turns out I would crush it this way!
 One of those goals is to increase my bike riding distances.
 Yes, I can see that in the Map My Ride app, but I love seeing the visual of “look how much farther I’m able to go!”

 Savor and Savvy Business – We use one to track our planned posts and when they should happen!
 There is a lot of strategy behind the scenes to make sure the readers get what they need, when they need and want it!